neetjn/py-component-controller/docs/source/controller.rst

 Contructor
 ==========

-When a controller is instantiated, the constructor automatically constructs the following attributes:
+When a controller is instantiated, the constructor automatically binds the following attributes:

 * **browser**: Webdriver consumed in the constructor.
 * **js**: Reference to instantiated pyselenium-js driver.